flyaflya/fsan830spring2025/docs/markdownProfilePages/Neshastehriz.md

 ## About Me

-Hello!!
+Hello!
 My name is Masoud and I am a PhD student in Financial Services Analytics!
 I love Swimming and Running!

 ## Research Interests